-How to Grow Vinca Vines
+How To Grow Vinca Vines

 Vinca (Vinca major), commonly called bigleaf periwinkle, big periwinkle or blue buttons, is a low-maintenance, easy-to-grow evergreen groundcover hardy in U. S. Department of Agriculture plant hardiness zones 7 through 9.
 Its aggressive growth habit and adaptability to a wide variety of environmental conditions make it both beloved and hated by gardeners.
 Vinca vines can grow to nearly indefinite lengths, producing newly rooted plants anywhere the stem nodes touch the ground.